ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 ASP.NET uses C# as its primary language.
 Node.js uses JavaScript and all the languages that can be transpiled to it like CoffeeScript, Microsoft TypeScript and recent EcmaScript2015 (aka ES6).

-Without doubt C# is a more robust language than JavaScript.
+Without doubt C# is a more powerful language than JavaScript.
 C# offers strict type system and compile-time error checks and in JavaScript you may get it through Facebook Flow static type checker or Microsoft TypeScript.
 C# has classical inheritance model, EcmaScript6 classes offer new syntax for the same prototypical inheritance (which is claimed to be not so powerful).